-- Dissatisfaction within a relationship
+- Dissatisfaction or conflict within a relationship

 - History of sexual abuse

-- Pre-existing mental health conditions (e.g. depression)
+- Pre-existing mental health conditions (e.g. Depression, OCD, Anxiety Disorder)

 - Recent medical procedures

-- Guilt or embarrassment
+- Guilt, shame or embarrassment

 - Insufficient amount of sexual stimulation

-Reasons for Hiring a Sex Therapist
+When to Seek a Sex Therapist

-- If you’ve tried severally to correct the issues yourself but don’t seem to be making any progress, it can inspire frustration, or even a loss of hope, especially when the cause of the issue is unclear.
+- you’ve tried severally to correct the issues yourself but don’t seem to be making any progress, it can inspire frustration, or even a loss of hope, especially when the cause of the issue is unclear.
 Sex therapists are specifically trained to identify and resolve such issues.

-- If your sexual thoughts or acts are a source of discomfort, it may be hard to find someone to talk to about them.
+- your sexual thoughts or acts are a source of discomfort, it may be hard to find someone to talk to about them.
 A therapist provides an open, non-judgemental, and encouraging environment to help nurture discussion.